Free Primary School Visits to Didcot Sewage Treatment Works with Thames Water

 Please email Clare Keighley, Earth School Tutor or call 01865 407792.
-Visits take place on Wednesday mornings and slots get booked up quite quickly.
+Visits take place on Wednesdays and Thursdays and slots get booked up quite quickly.

 Thank you to Thames Water for supporting the school site visits to the Didcot Sewage Treatment Works.